jon-mccormack/ds18x20-pico-mqtt/README.md

 An MQTT client for the Pico W that publishes DS18x20 temperature readings in a Home Assistant-friendly format.

+## Features

+- Publishes temperature readings from a DS18x20 sensor in a Home Assistant-friendly format at a rate of 1Hz.

 ## Getting Started

 Ensure Git submodules are resolved.